Anthony-Jerez/Currency-Converter/README.md

 * User can add their favorite conversion pairs to their watchlist
 ##### Currency Watchlist Screen
 * User can closely monitor currencies that were previously favorited
-* User has access to quick, up-to-date information regarding real-time FX rates and its impact on their favorited conversion pairs
+* User has access to quick, up-to-date information regarding real-time FX rates and their impact on the favorited conversion pairs
 * User can update their watchlist by deleting a conversion pair
 ##### Currency Exchange Rates Screen
 * User can visually analyze currency exchange rates via a graph